b1f6c1c4/Deep-DarkFantasy/README.md

 1. Get an SD card, format its first partition as FAT32.
 1. Download our pre-built boot image file (`BOOT.bin`) from [here](https://github.com/b1f6c1c4/Deep-DarkFantasy/releases/latest/).
 1. Put the downloaded image file (`BOOT.bin`) into the SD card.
 Do *NOT* modify its name.
+1. On the Zybo Z7-20 board, locate jumper `J4` and set it to `SD`.
+See "microSD Boot Mode" in the [Reference Manual](https://reference.digilentinc.com/_media/reference/programmable-logic/zybo-z7/zybo-z7_rm.pdf) (page 13) for help.
 1. Use a power adapter to supply the FPGA develop board.
 1. Use an HDMI Cable connect your video source (video card / mother board video output) to the HDMI *RX* port of the board.
 1. Use another HDMI Cable connect your video destination (monitor) to the HDMI *TX* port of the board.